ankane/blazer/README.md

 # Blazer

-Explore your data.
-Easily create charts and dashboards, and share with your team.
+Explore your data with SQL.
+Easily create charts and dashboards, and share them with your team.

 [Try it out](https://blazerme.herokuapp.com)